rouzinho/RosInitCedar/README.md

-# A ROS Subscriber in Cedar
+# A ROS Initializer in Cedar
 This is a DFT script to initialize ROS inside Cedar.

 Everything you want to know about DFT -> https://dynamicfieldtheory.org/